-Cop may face charges in killing of autistic Palestinian
+Officer may face charges in killing of autistic Palestinian

-JERUSALEM (AP) — Israeli prosecutors on Wednesday recommended charging a police officer with reckless killing in the deadly shooting of an autistic Palestinian man in Jerusalem’s Old City earlier this year.
+JERUSALEM (AP) — Israeli prosecutors on Wednesday recommended charging a police officer with reckless manslaughter in the deadly shooting of an autistic Palestinian man in Jerusalem’s Old City earlier this year.

 The decision came nearly five months after the shooting of Eyad Hallaq.
 Hallaq’s family, which had criticized the slow pace of the investigation and prosecutors’ claim that security cameras in the area had malfunctioned, condemned Wednesday’s decision.
 They said prosecutors should have filed much tougher charges.

-The Israeli Justice Ministry said the officer, who was not identified, would be charged with reckless killing, pending a hearing in which he can dispute the charges.
+The Israeli Justice Ministry said the officer, who was not identified, would be charged with reckless manslaughter, pending a hearing in which he can dispute the charges.
 Such hearings are standard procedure before indictments are filed.
 If convicted, the officer could face up to 12 years in prison.

 His commander, who was also at the scene of the shooting, was not charged.